 California MOCI

-(Multivariate Ocean Climate Index)
+(Multivariate Ocean Climate Indicator)

 MOCI is a 30-year long indicator that synthesizes a number of local and regional ocean and atmospheric conditions that represent, in a holistic manner, the state of the California coastal ocean.
 MOCI includes data that is readily available from the Internet so the indicator can be updated and shared regularly via this website.